Basilica of Santa Maria degli Angeli (Assisi), home of the Portiuncula chapel where St. Francis began his mission.

 Portiuncula Oratory, Inc. is a nonprofit apostolate; it is not an Oratorian (St. Philip Neri) community and is not claiming a canonically erected “oratory” as a designated place of public worship.

-Portiuncula Oratory, Inc. is an emerging Catholic nonprofit, currently in a season of structural development and mission advancement.
+Portiuncula Oratory, Inc. is an emerging Catholic-based nonprofit adult religious education school of Jesus-centered healing and dialog.
+It is currently in a season of structural development and mission advancement.
 While our organizational infrastructure is still being built, the underlying materials and programs have been formed over 50+ years of intense study, prayer, application, and writing.

 We are now creating the organization’s internal framework as we prepare to launch, including the final completion of a few remaining books that will serve as core resources for this apostolate.